In very cold weather, it’s best to reduce your electricity use during peak periods to avoid putting more pressure on the grid.

 - Don’t run the washing machine, dryer, dishwasher and other appliances unless you have to.

-For a better understanding of the concepts of capacity and energy, think of a restaurant.
+For a better understanding of the concepts of power (or capacity) and energy, think of a restaurant.

 The restaurant has a limited number of seats, let’s say 50.
 If 200 customers all showed up at once, the restaurant couldn’t feed them all at once, even though it has enough food on hand.